hubmapconsortium/ccf-asct-reporter/README.md

 $ npm run data <folder_name> <sheet> # for updating a specific sheet
 ```

+ > Folder name is the version.
+For example, to update an already exisisting version use the folder name like : v100.
+If the folder name is not present, a new one will be created.

 ## Details

 ### Currently supported ASCT Tables